react-boilerplate/react-boilerplate/docs/tools/editors.md

 We provide `.vscode` folder out of the box which includes the **recommend extensions** and **debugger configuration** and **settings**

-They are highly suggested for better the Developer Experience.
+They are highly suggested for the better the Developer Experience.
 Extensions are responsible for:

 - Eslint
 - Prettier